 Key factors for collaboration?

 In September 2016, the project was officially launched under the working title “Contemplative Collaboration” (CC).
-The Yoga Science Foundation, who had already been generously supporting the development of this vision (and Wolfgang’s career transition) for many years, continued to support the CC project as a client.
+The Yoga Science Foundation, who had already been generously supporting the development of this vision (and Wolfgang’s career transition) for many years, continued to support the CC project.

-In November 2016, the project was presented at the International Symposium for Contemplative Science (ISCS 2016) hosted by the Mind & Life Institute in San Diego, California, USA.
+In November 2016, the project was presented by Wolfgang at the International Symposium for Contemplative Science (ISCS 2016) hosted by the Mind & Life Institute in San Diego, California, USA.

 2017: Extending the scope